-&lt;sup>16 5 U.S.C. § 552a(a)(3) (defining a "record" to mean any item, collection, or grouping of information about an individual that is maintained by an agency, including, but not limited to, his education, financial transactions, medical history, and criminal or employment history and that contains his name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a finger or voice print or a photograph and a "system of records" to mean a group of any records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol, or other identifying particular assigned to the individual);
+15 5 U.S.C. § 552a(a)(3) (defining a "record" to mean any item, collection, or grouping of information about an individual that is maintained by an agency, including, but not limited to, his education, financial transactions, medical history, and criminal or employment history and that contains his name, or the identifying number, symbol, or other identifying particular assigned to the individual, such as a finger or voice print or a photograph and a "system of records" to mean a group of any records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol, or other identifying particular assigned to the individual or by some identifying number, symbol, or other identifying particular assigned to the individual or by some identifying number, symbol, or other identifying particular assigned to the individual);

-&lt;sup>17 5 U.S.C. § 552a(b)(3).
+16 5 U.S.C. § 552a(b)(3).